-^{} It is recommended that students take FREN 358 before taking other literature courses in 4. the French program as it provides a foundation for the study of French literature.
+It is recommended that students take FREN 358 before taking other literature courses in 4. the French program as it provides a foundation for the study of French literature.

+5. FREN 374 Littérature québécoise (6)

-- 5. (6) - 6.
-A minimum of 15 credits in the following designated French concentration elective courses: All FREN courses except FREN 100 and FREN 101. - FREN 100 and FREN 101 may contribute towards satisfying the general degree requirements for a first degree, but cannot be used towards satisfying the requirement of a minimum of 36 credits in the concentration.
+6. A minimum of 15 credits in the following designated French concentration elective courses: All FREN courses except FREN 100 and FREN 101.

+FREN 100 and FREN 101 may contribute towards satisfying the general degree requirements for a first degree, but cannot be used towards satisfying the requirement of a minimum of 36 credits in the concentration.